Protecting Yourself From Black Ice Accidents

 - Once you come to a stop, turn on your hazard lights and call for help or try to steer back onto the road in an area of better traction if your car isn’t damaged

 Remember, Utah is a no-fault state, and only if your injuries qualify under certain thresholds and your accident was caused by another driver as well as the icy conditions can you file a claim beyond your claim to your own insurance provider.
-A Utah accident attorney can answer legal questions related to your black ice accident.
+A Salt Lake City personal injury lawyer can answer legal questions related to your black ice accident.